Who is Responsible When an Airplane Crashes?

 Next, the plane or helicopters owner may be responsible for damages, if the person or company failed to maintain the plane, or negligently hired a pilot who caused an accident.
 Like pilots, many companies and plane owners will also purchase insurance, especially if their aircrafts are rented out to the public.

 Finally, the planes manufacturer or the aircrafts maintenance crew may be responsible if there were manufacturing or repair issues which caused the accident.

 Contact Phillips Law Group Today

 In a large scale commercial airplane accident, the National Transportation Safety Board will conduct a thorough investigation into the cause of an accident.
 With smaller aircraft however, their investigation is much less complete, and many victims or their families are left to investigate the causes of an accident themselves.

 Hiring a personal injury firm with experience in aviation accidents, like the Phillips Law Group, will ensure that you find out the actual cause of a plane crash and can seek compensation against all responsible parties.

-If you or someone you love has been injured in an aviation accident, call 1-800-706-3000 to speak with an experienced personal injury attorney today.
+If you or someone you love has been injured in an aviation accident, call 1-800-706-3000 to speak with an experienced personal injury attorney in Phoenix today.
 Phillips Law Group will work to secure justice for you after an aviation accident.